GunsalusPiano/Diploscapter/figure_05/readme.md

 ## RAxML analysis
 Prep work:
-- transcript sequences, by chromosome (DpaA, DpaB, DcoA, DcoB).
+- Transcript sequences, by chromosome (DpaA, DpaB, DcoA, DcoB).
 - Protein sequences, by chromosome.

 For both, also include data from _C. elegans_ (from WormBase WS285) as an outgroup for these analyses.